-Overall it is safe to claim that algorithms CWFR and APRX-SFW should be preferable by applications in a real-time setting.
-The choice of the algorithm (CWFR or APRX-SFW) essentially depends on the environment in which the application is to be deployed.
+Overall it is safe to claim that algorithms APRX-SFW and CWFR should be preferable by applications in a real-time setting.
+The choice of the algorithm (CWFR or APRX-SFW) depends significantly on the environment in which the application is to be deployed.
 If quorum systems with large intersection degrees are possible/available then APRX-SFW is a clear winner.
 If a general quorum construction is to be used then CWFR should be considered.